Surveying the editorial landscape

 Editors’ Association of Canada distinctions and definitions

-Structural editing (aka substantive editing)
+Structural editing (aka substantive editing, manuscript editing, content editing, developmental editing)

 Substantive editing (aka line editing)